Frequently Asked Questions

 -

-Pupils learn coding languages such as Python in Computer Science and in lessons across Computer Science, Design Thinking and Product Design.
+Students learn coding languages such as Python which they use in lessons across Computer Science, Design Thinking and Product Design.
 (Python can also be taken as an additional ‘modern language’ option in Year 9).
-Our Innovation Centre offers a learning hub for explorations into AI and robotics and we offer a Sixth Form Space Technology Diploma.
+Our new Creative Visual Arts & Technologies Faculty offers prototyping spaces for our students to explore their entrepreneurial sides, and a learning hub for explorations into AI and robotics.
+We also offer a Sixth Form Space Technology Diploma.

 -